buu342/N64-UNFLoader/README.md

 #define DATATYPE_SCREENSHOT 0x04
 ```
 There is no checksum in place to detect the authenticity of the data.
 This might be implemented at a later date...

-### Important implementation details
-**General**
-* Due to the data header, a maximum of 8MB can be sent through USB in a single `usb_write` call.

-**64Drive**
-* The USB Buffers are located on the 63MB area in SDRAM.
-This is a problem if your game is 64MB, and can be fixed by putting the 64Drive in extended address mode.
-Doing so, however, will break HW1 compatibility.
-* All data through USB is 4 byte aligned.
-This might result in up to 3 extra bytes being sent through USB.

-**EverDrive 3.0**

-\<None>

-**EverDrive X7**

-\<None>

 ### Credits